XSockets/XSockets.NET-4.0/README.md

 #####How to write ErrorInterceptors
 Sample of a error interceptor that logs exceptions with `error` level

+    //using Serilog.Events;
+    //using XSockets.Core.Common.Interceptor;
+    //using XSockets.Core.Common.Protocol;
+    //using XSockets.Core.Common.Socket.Event.Interface;
+    //using XSockets.Plugin.Framework.Helpers;

     public class MyErrorInterceptor : IErrorInterceptor
     {
         public void OnError(IXSocketException exception)